InteractiveComputerGraphics/SPlisHSPlasH/README.md

 ## Build Instructions

 This project is based on [CMake](https://cmake.org/).
-Simply generate project, Makefiles, etc. using [CMake](https://cmake.org/) and compile the project with the compiler of your choice.
+Simply generate project, Makefiles, etc. using [CMake](https://cmake.org/) and compile the project with a compiler of your choice that supports C++11.
 The code was tested with the following configurations:
 - Windows 10 64-bit, CMake 3.5.2, Visual Studio 2015
 - Ubuntu 16.10 64-bit, CMake 3.5.2, GCC 6.2.0.